zkck/zkck.github.io/content/posts/two-years-in-the-vault-part-1.md

 title = "Two Years in the Vault: 4 Best Practices 🔒" date = 2024-12-06T19:35:04+01:00
 draft = false
+ShowToc = true
-toc = true
+TocOpen = true
+author = ["Zak Cook"]
-tags = ["hashicorp vault", "security", "platform engineering", "devops", "secrets management"] description = "Sharing learnings about the use of [HashiCorp Vault](https://www.vaultproject.io/) for managing secrets in a platform engineering context."
+tags = ["hashicorp vault", "security", "platform engineering", "devops", "secrets management"] summary = "Sharing learnings about the use of [HashiCorp Vault](https://www.vaultproject.io/) for managing secrets in a platform engineering context."
 +++

 I work as an IT consultant.
 Over the past two years, we've been working with our